Identification of vaccine effects when exposure status is unknown: Causal Parameters

-Because we focus on blinded RCTs in this work, we will use assumption \eqref{ass: no indirect vaccine effect} extensively, and under \eqref{ass: no indirect vaccine effect} we will denote the contrasts \eqref{eq: ps effect}-\eqref{eq: cdce} collectively as the causal effect conditional on exposure (CECE), which is also equal to \eqref{eq: naive contrast}.\footnote{We have argued that \eqref{ass: no indirect vaccine effect} is reasonable in a blinded RCT, but this no effect on exposure assumption (exclusion restriction) is usually not considered in the principal stratum literature because it is implausible in settings where such estimands often are used, e.g.\ the truncation by death setting\cite{frangakis2007principal,stensrud2020conditional,joffe2011principal,dawid2012imagine}.} The CECE mitigates some of the concerns that are raised about the generalizability of the ATE \eqref{eq: ate}, because the CECE is confined to those individuals who are exposed to the infectious agent (in the observed data, and regardless of treatment assignment).
+The CECE mitigates some of the concerns that are raised about the generalizability of the ATE \eqref{eq: ate}, because the CECE is confined to those individuals who are exposed to the infectious agent in the observed data, regardless of treatment assignment.
 Thus, assumption \eqref{ass: no indirect vaccine effect} ensures that the CECE has a mechanistic interpretation as an average causal effect given exposure to the infectious agent.
+The CECE is also of immediate interest for individuals who, based on their own subject-matter knowledge, believe, or possibly know, that they will be, or already are, exposed.

 However, the CECE is defined among those who would be exposed in a given study, and the subset who is exposed is context-dependent.
+To understand the CECE, it is helpful to draw an analogy to ring vaccination trials, in which individuals are recruited only if they have been exposed to an index case, and are subsequently randomly assigned to $A$.
+Suppose we indicate exposure to an index case as $E$.
+Then, the estimand \eqref{eq: cdce} corresponds to the usual estimand in ring vaccination trials, which is an effect conditional on being exposed.
+Like the CECE, the target population of a ring vaccination trial is context-dependent, as being a contact of an index case is required for inclusion, and characteristics of those individuals depend on the setting.
+In a ring vaccination trial, however, exposure is pre-treatment and exposure status is known, features not shared with our setting.

-\subsection{The controlled direct effect (CDE)}
+\subsection{The Controlled Direct Effect (CDE)}

 A special case of a controlled direct effect (CDE) \cite{robins1992identifiability}, also called a per-exposure effect or a challenge effect \cite{o2014estimating,halloran1995causal}, is defined with respect to an intervention on the treatment $A$ and the exposure $E$,